-- Ensuring a Safer Recruitment Policy is followed and a clear message is sent out that UKTD is committed to safeguarding. - Providing new staff with robust training during induction on Safeguarding, Health & Safety, and Equality, Diversity and Inclusion Policies. - Providing a clear code of conduct for staff to follow, to avoid poor professional practice and also to protect staff from the risk of false allegations of abuse. - Providing staff with ongoing refresher training and opportunities to undertake further development in safeguarding and equality and diversity. - Ensuring opportunities are available for all learners to participate in learning in an enjoyable and safe environment, regardless of age, culture, disability, gender, language spoken, racial origin, religious belief, sexual orientation, or financial circumstances. - Taking all reasonable steps to protect children, young people and at risk adults from harm by abuse (physical, sexual, psychological, emotional or financial) neglect or discrimination and to respect their rights, wishes and feelings. - Taking swift action and appropriate measures to investigate all suspicions, allegations of poor practice or abuse. - Ensuring all learners are helped to develop their safeguarding knowledge and understanding of how to be a safe learner.
+- Ensuring a Safer Recruitment Policy is followed and a clear message is sent out that UKTD is committed to safeguarding. - Providing new staff with robust training during induction on Safeguarding, Health & Safety, and Equality, Diversity and Inclusion Policies. - Providing a clear code of conduct for staff to follow, to avoid poor professional practice and also to protect staff from the risk of false allegations of abuse. - Providing staff with ongoing refresher training and opportunities to undertake further development in safeguarding, equality, and diversity. - Ensuring opportunities are available for all learners to participate in learning in an enjoyable and safe environment, regardless of age, culture, disability, gender, language spoken, racial origin, religious belief, sexual orientation, or financial circumstances.

+- Taking all reasonable steps to protect children, young people and at-risk adults from harm by abuse (physical, sexual, psychological, emotional or financial) neglect or discrimination and to respect their rights, wishes and feelings. - UKTD use a filtering system to prevent harmful content being accessed on the internet when using a UKTD devise. - Taking swift action and appropriate measures to investigate all suspicions, allegations of poor practice or abuse. - Ensuring all learners are helped to develop their safeguarding knowledge and understanding of how to be a safe learner.